mt2017-tartu-shared-task/nmt-system-A/README.md

     Baseline: Four.

-    New model: 4. decide when to look at something and watch what.
+    Model with SentencePiece: 4. decide when to look at something and watch what.

+    Model with BPE: Deciding when to look at something and look at.

-- As a result you can see that __the final system better understood the sense of words and translated the whole sentence not only the part of it__.
+- As a result you can see that __the final system with sentencepieces better understood the sense of words; both systems translated the whole sentence not only the part of it__.

 Do not forget to check our poster: [__POSTER_LINK__]